neurodata/treeple/README.md

     # run the build using Meson/Ninja
     ./dev.py build
+        # you can run the following command to see what other options there are
+        ./dev.py --help
+        ./dev.py build --help

+        # For example, you might want to start from a clean build
+        ./dev.py build --clean

+        # or build in parallel for faster builds
+        ./dev.py build -j 2

     # you will need to double check the build-install has the proper path
     # this might be different from machine to machine